petekeller2/Epilogue-Starter-Kit/src/resources/readme.md

 #### Format

-* String, array, number or object
+* String, array, number or object.
-* The preferred format is the string | deliminator - for disallowed format
+* The preferred format is string with | for deliminator and - for disallowed.
 * For numbers, the list and read bit are the same.
 This was done to make hex format more readable.